 - 5 pounds of cornmeal

-Water should be heated to 90 degrees.
+The water should be heated to 90 degrees.
 Stir after adding the cornmeal.
-To keep the cornmeal from burning, stir continuously.
+To prevent the cornmeal from burning, stir continuously.
 Continue after adding the sugar.
 At this stage, the heat can be turned off.

-The mixture needs to be stirred until the sugar dissolves.
-You can divide the recipe and create two mash batches if your pot isn't large enough to accommodate the entire batch.
-Then, it will all be poured together.
+Stir the mixture until the sugar dissolves.
+If your pot isn't large enough to accommodate the entire batch, divide the recipe and create two mash batches.
+Then, pour it all together.

 Step 3: Turning Mash Into an Alcohol